billy4479/nomenclinator/README.md

 # Nomenclinator

 A tool to get names for chemical compounds.
+Works just in Italian... for now 😉

 This is meant to be used with `yarn` but you _should_ be able to use also `npm`.